Even though Jenna Herder can kick some butt, she has a heart — and home — that glitters.

 Building a new life

-As it turned out, the storage containers at the family's self-storage business off of Interstate 10 became the building blocks for Herder's new life.
+As it turned out, the storage containers at the family’s Tucson self-storage business became the building blocks for Herder’s new life.

-Around the same time, she started making and selling nail polish on Etsy — a side hustle that grew out of her love of nail polish and her boredom with in-store offerings.
-She started experimenting with nail polish formulas in a spare storage unit.
+Around the same time, she started making and selling nail polish on Esty — a side hustle that grew out of her love of nail polish and her boredom with in-store offerings.

 She estimates that in the last six years she has made at least 100 colors.
 She’s partial to anything that sparkles.